HerbertRLopes/QAChallenge/Exercise 1.md

  Textbox supports all character formats (letter, number and symbols)

 ###  5.2 Field Password
  Textbox with maximum 100 chars [Note: 100 is maximum allowed password length according the spec], empty by default.
  Registered user  – ‘Enter Password characters’.
-Textbox supports all character formats (letter, number and symbols) Password must be at least six characters.
+ Textbox supports all character formats (letter, number and symbols).
+ Password must be at least six characters.
  When user types password then display ‘*’ instead of entered characters.
  Checkbox ‘Show Password’.
 It can be either Select or Unselected.
 Unselected  –  by default.
 So, if it is selected, then show password without ‘*’.

 ### 5.3 Acess Main Screen
 User access the Main screen by clicking in 'Enter' button.
 [Note: User has a valid  regitered Login and Password]